Autumn Migration at Spurn Point Nature Reserve

 A Roe Deer amongst the sunflowers

-By lunchtime, the weather was extremely unpleasant, with almost horizontal rain stinging our cheeks.
-We still had one side of the Triangle to cover, but our luck changed when a passing ornithologist offered us a lift back to the Observatory.
-After that, we returned to our cottage for a shower and lunch.
+With one side of the Triangle left to cover, our luck changed when a passing ornithologist offered us a lift back to the Observatory.
+From there, we retreated to our cottage for a hot shower and lunch.

 Kilnsea Wetlands - Day 3

-Sunday dawned wet and wild, a recurring theme.
+Sunday dawned wet and wild.

-Despite this, we spotted small groups of common waders like Redshank, Knot, Dunlin, and Turnstone.
+We had missed high tide, so many birds had already returned to the mudflats to feed.
+Despite this, we spotted small groups of common waders - Redshank, Knot, Dunlin, and Turnstone.

 A Grey Heron with a feather in its beakShakespeare with his quill.